Learn about our ESDL Family

 Dr. Janine Oostenbroek, Post-Doc 2016-2019: currently a Prenatal and Parenting Psychologist at Redlands Psychologists in Brisbane, Australia

-Dr. Jessica Stern, Post-Doc 2019-2023: starting as an Assistant Professor at Pomona College in Fall 2024
+Dr. Jessica Stern, Post-Doc 2019-2023: currently an Assistant Professor at Pomona College in California

 Dr. Mary Shaocong Ma, Post-Doc 2023-2024: currently an Assistant Research Professor at Hong Kong University of Science and Technology (HKUST)